khakhalin/Ca-Imaging-and-Model-2018/README.md

 A LaTeX version of the text [can be seen here](https://github.com/khakhalin/Ca-img-2018-tex/blob/master/main.tex)

-## Workflow
+## Documentation files

-* [All programs and scripts involved in this study](/Documentation/Description_programs.md) - a comprehensive, well commented list, with a full description of analytic workflow.
+* [All programs and scripts used in this study](/Documentation/Description_programs.md) - a comprehensive, well commented list, with a full description of analytic workflow.
 Because the project took 5 years, the final workflow looks rather messy, and the naming of files got rather haphazard, making this document absolutely necessary.
+* [Data keys and comments](/Documentation/Description_data.md) - keys and comments for all data files in this repository.